Updated Summer 2025

-I’ve owned the Anfibio Sigma TXL for a couple of months now and have done several day trips two-up, solo and sailing.
-They’ve all helped give me ideas on how to refine the boat to my needs.
+I’ve owned Anfibio Sigma TXLs for over three years and am now on my second, a blue TXL+.
+I’ve done several day trips two-up, solo and some sailing.
+It’s all helped give me ideas on how to refine this boat to my needs.

 Spacious solo